friedhelm739/Insightface-tensorflow/README.md

 ## Face Recognization System

-Face recognizer is in */recognizer*，Face detection is based on my[MTCNN](https://github.com/friedhelm739/MTCNN-tensorflow) repository；
+Face recognizer is in */recognizer*，Face detection is based on my [MTCNN](https://github.com/friedhelm739/MTCNN-tensorflow) repository；

 overview of face-recognizer's interface：